 Basic and diluted net loss per share is presented in conformity with ASC 260 - Earnings per Share.
 Basic and diluted net loss per share has been computed using the weighted-average number of common shares outstanding during the period.
-Other than in a profit making year, the potentially dilutive options issued under the Universal Biosensors Employee Option Plan were not considered in the computation of diluted net loss per share because they would be anti-dilutive given the Company's loss making position.
+Other than in a profit making year, the potentially dilutive options issued under the Universal Biosensors Employee Option Plan (refer to Note 5(a) for details of options outstanding) were not considered in the computation of diluted net loss per share because they would be anti-dilutive given the Company's loss making position.